twinkledhanak/CambAI-Backend/README.md

 Develop a key-value store using Kubernetes (k8s), FastAPI, and Huey as a REDIS queue that can scale reliably across multiple pods/deployments.

 **Idea, Approach and Implementation:**
 Please refer to PDF document in this repository.
-It contains the follwing:
+It contains the following:

 A.	Breaking down the requirements
 B.	System Design (Naive)